 Pass Lake in is one of the great fly fishing lakes available to anglers in the Northwest Washington area.
 A small minnow was introduced into the lake, called a Fathead Minnow, which is big source of food for the lake's rainbow and brown trout.
 Fishing small minnow patterns has become a very successful method for hooking these trout, especially in the summer and fall months.
 The most common method to fish these flies is to fish them on an intermediate to medium sinking line.
 Since the Fathead Minnow concentrate near shallow shoreline areas, cast the fly towards shore and strip them back on a fast retrieve.
 If you see boiling fish, quickly cast to that area and strip very quickly to imitate a fleeing minnow.
 Buy the Pass Lake Minnow here.

-Pacific Fly Fishers' Pass Lake Minnow uses materials and tying techniques common to saltwater baitfish patterns but everything is scaled down to produce a fly that is only 1.5 to 2 inches in length.
+Pacific Fly Fishers' Pass Lake Minnow uses materials and tying techniques common to saltwater baitfish patterns but everything is scaled down to produce a fly that is only 1.25 to 1.5 inches in length.
 I created this pattern for Pacific Fly Fishers because there aren't a lot of commercially available patterns on the market that duplicate the size and coloration of the Fathead Minnows.
 It has been very successful on Pass Lake and has produced some true lunkers!

 Here is how to tie the Pass Lake Minnow:

 Step #1: Use a short shank, straight-eye hook like the Ahrex NS172 in size 12, the Daiichi 1650 in size 4, or the Tiemco TMC 2499SPBL in size 8.
 Start a thread base with a strong thread in olive or olive-brown such at Ultra Thread 140 Denier in Olive.